yohannesalex/yohannesalex/README.md

 -->
 <h1 align="center">Hi there, I'm Yohannes Alemayehu</h1>
 <p align="left">
-I am a software engineering student at Addis Ababa University with a passion for learning.I love working on Websites, with a strong interest in Mobile App Development technologies.I am currently seeking an opportunity to gain hands-on experience in a company that values product quality and fosters professional growth.
+I am a software engineer with a passion for learning.I love working on AI agents and Machine Learning, with a strong interest in Mobile App Development technologies.I am currently seeking an opportunity to gain hands-on experience in a company that values product quality and fosters professional growth.
 </p>